Stuart Attwell: Career

 On 20 December 2008, Attwell was added to the international list of referees for 2009.
 Even before that he made an international debut in UEFA Champions League group stage as the 4th official, helping his countryman Atkinson in Minsk, Belarus, during Bate Borisov match against Juventus on the 30th of September 2008.

 In July 2010, Attwell officiated in Japanese J.League matches for three weeks.
 Attwell and Anthony Taylor were sent to Japan as part of referee exchange programmes signed between the English FA and Japanese FA.

 In February 2012, Attwell was demoted from the list of Select Group Referees and returned to Football League duty on the National List.
 The move was said to come by mutual consent.
 Professional Game Match Officials Limited general manager Mike Riley backed Attwell to improve as a referee and return to the top level.

 Attwell returned to officiating in the Premier League in October 2014.
 He was promoted to the list of Select Group Referees in March 2016.

+Stuart Attwell has been involved in a number of controversial refereeing decisions that have drawn criticism from clubs, players, and media commentators.

+During a match between Manchester United and AFC Bournemouth, Attwell faced criticism after not awarding a penalty to Manchester United following a challenge on Amad Diallo, where he appeared to be pulled down.
+In the same match, a separate incident involving Harry Maguire resulted in a red card after a comparatively softer challenge, prompting discussion regarding the consistency of decision-making.

+In a fixture between Manchester United and Burnley F.C., a goal scored by Lisandro Martínez was ruled out despite appearing legitimate.
+The decision was later acknowledged as an error by the Professional Game Match Officials Limited.

+In a 2023 match between Arsenal F.C. and Liverpool F.C., a potential handball by Martin Ødegaard in the penalty area was not penalised, leading to widespread debate among analysts and supporters.

+During a match between Sunderland A.F.C. and Leeds United F.C., Leeds United were denied a penalty in what was described by some observers as a clear and obvious incident, generating post-match discussion.

+In a fixture between Everton F.C. and Nottingham Forest F.C., multiple penalty appeals by Nottingham Forest were not awarded.
+The club subsequently issued formal complaints regarding the officiating.